-The department received no citizen complaints regarding bias policing in 2022.
-This analysis indicates that Lake Worth Police Officers are working diligently to reduce traffic crashes and interdict criminal activity in a manner consistent with non-bias policing practices.
+The department received no citizen complaints regarding biased policing in 2023.
+This analysis indicates that Lake Worth Police officers are working diligently to reduce traffic crashes and interdict criminal activity in a manner consistent with bias-free policing practices.

 SUMMARY